abasourdi/ssh-controller/README.md

 TODO list:

-- Wake on lan
 - Better design
-- Handling the connections in a better way -> asking if it should wait for a return message, if yes, we can handling it with only one connection and that would be awesome
-- Possibility to change the ip address, username or password
+- Some main option with general settings
+- Doing all the wiki for the configuration

+Ideas:

 - can connect with a public key -> not primordial but would be cool
 - implements architecture for future release so that the button are still available (destroyed if serializable object change)
 - enable position such as -X value -Y value
-- Some main option with general settings
-- Doing all the wiki for the configuration

-Ideas:
+- Possibility to change the ip address, username, password and key
 - tail/less?
+- Wake on lan
 - action on release button
 - action on repeat at an interval
 - possibility to check if the current commands are still available?
 Not necessary, can be a warning message